Criminal legal aid processing: applications and digital systems

 Benefits for advocates and support staff include:

-- Submit AGFS bills (including evidence submission) directly to LAA online
+- Submit AGFS and LGFS bills (including evidence submission) directly to LAA online

 - Immediate bills submission; eradicating postal delays